jamietanna/dotfiles-arch/bspwm/README.md

 bspwm is a tiling window manager that I use over a more conventional Desktop Environment such as KDE, as it provides me with more control and speed to perform tasks.

-To set up bspwm, please follow the instructions in the [Arch Wiki - bspwm](https://wiki.archlinux.org/index.php/Bspwm).

 ## Dependencies

 Please also note that bspwm utilises `sxhkd`, as a lightweight wm-independent keybinding daemon, which is installed alongside bspwm in the above wiki page.
 My configs are avaiable in this repo.

+## Setup

+To set up bspwm, please follow the instructions in the [Arch Wiki - bspwm](https://wiki.archlinux.org/index.php/Bspwm).